-Receivables from brokers, dealers and clearing organizations is primarily related to cash collateral receivables on repurchase agreements and Securities borrowed from affiliate companies, mainly Nomura International Plc ("NIP").
+Receivables from brokers, dealers and clearing organizations is primarily related to cash collateral posted with affiliate companies, mainly Nomura Securities Co ("NSC") and Nomura International Plc ("NIP").

-Payables to brokers, dealers and clearing organizations is primarily related to cash collateral payable to affiliate companies, mainly Nomura International Plc ("NIP") and Nomura Global Financial Products Inc. ("NGFP"), in the Company's capacity as clearing broker for the affiliates on exchange traded derivatives.
+Payables to brokers, dealers and clearing organizations is primarily related to cash collateral payable to affiliate companies, mainly Nomura Global Financial Products Inc. ("NGFP"), Nomura Financial Products and Services ("NFPS") and NSC in the Company's capacity as clearing broker for the affiliates.

-Payables to customers is primarily comprised of cash collateral payable to NGFP.
+Payables to customers is primarily comprised of cash collateral payable to NSC.

-In addition to the subordinated borrowings described in Note 8, at September 30, 2023, the Company had overnight loans of \$3.6 billion payable to NHA.
-At September 30, 2023, the interest rate payable on these loans was 6.5%.
+In addition to the subordinated borrowings described in Note 8, at September 30, 2024, the Company had an overnight loan of \$3.7 billion payable to NHA.
+At September 30, 2024, the interest rate payable on this loan was 6.0%.